Manoj-Kumar13/Manoj-kumar13/README.md

 - 🔭 I’m currently working on ...
 Improving programming concepts
 - 🌱 I’m currently learning ...
-DSA, Web Dev and Python
+Web Dev, Python and Automation
 - 👯 I’m looking to collaborate on ...
 React Native
 - 🤔 I’m looking for help with ...
 Open Source
 - 💬 Ask me about ...
-Anything
+Whatever you like!
 - 📫 How to reach me ... **Mjmails0713@gmail.com**
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-God of war 5 is out, Gift me a PS5 !!
+- 😄 Fun fact: ...
+The root is at the top of the tree

 ![Manoj's GitHub stats](https://github-readme-stats.vercel.app/api?username=Manoj-Kumar13&show_icons=true&theme=radical&hide=stars)